ozontech/file.d/docs/configuring.idoc.md

 ### `and`

-Allows to find a match in listed patterns like `or` and `or_prefix` modes, but processing log must pass all conditions, not one.
+It allows to find a match in listed patterns like `or` and `or_prefix` modes.
+Event must have matches in all listed fields.

 For example: